 The College of Health Sciences' Doctor of Nurse Anesthesia Completion Program builds upon your solid educational foundation as a Certified Registered Nurse Anesthetist.
 You will acquire new advanced knowledge that will help you qualify for leadership positions in nurse anesthesia and education in a patient-centered practice.

 Doctor of Nurse Anesthesia Practice; Completion Program for CRNA's

-1 Year Full-Time or 2 Years Part-Time
+1 Year Full-Time

 A scholarly project is required.
 These projects are intended to improve the anesthesia practice environment where the student is employed while adding to the body of knowledge on the selected topic.
 Analysis of the practice environment of each student is used to plan and execute the scholarly project under the direction of a project committee chaired by one of the program faculty.

 The DNAP Completion Program is designed for motivated CRNAs who desire to earn a practice-orientated doctoral degree.
 A prior master's degree in nurse anesthesia education and clinical experience form the foundation for acquiring new advanced knowledge that prepares the CRNA to assume leadership positions in nurse anesthesia administration and education.
 To achieve leadership positions, the curriculum specifically addresses patients, community, health organizations and systems analysis, quality assessment and improvement, leadership, policy analysis, best practice evidence, education process and research.
-The on-line curriculum is structured as either a one- or two-year course of study.
+The on-line curriculum is structured as a one-year course of study.
 The DNAP degree focuses on anesthesia.

 To be eligible to graduate, DNAP students will: